will qualify them to work in the state where they are located. For more information on your program and state, click here.

 High school juniors and seniors, either home schooled or attending a high school in the RLC district, may take advantage of dual enrollment by enrolling in courses which take place after the normal high school day.
 Students must meet placement requirements and prerequisites prior to enrolling in courses.
 Students also must adhere to the RLC drop policy; failure to drop will result in the student being awarded a failing grade.
 Tuition will be half-cost for eight hours per semester.
 Any courses after eight hours are billed at the full tuition rate.
 Students are responsible for any fees, supplies or textbook costs.

-Schools in the RLC District
+Schools in the RLC District & Programs of Study

 - Benton Consolidated High School